-Well you have come to the right place if you answered yes to that question!
+Well, you have come to the right place if you answered yes to that question!
 Because in this article we will be talking about a few of the most common nutritional deficiencies.

 Many of us do not get the proper amounts of nutrition from our diet which can result in a deficiency somewhere along the way.
 I for one know that I don’t always hit all of my nutritional bases!

-Which is why it is important to become aware of what nutritional deficiencies that you might be suffering from.
+This is why it is important to become aware of what nutritional deficiencies that you might be suffering from.
 In order to remedy the problem and get all of that good stuff back into your diet.

 So, keep reading to find out more about the most common vitamin deficiencies.
 And don’t forget to read till the end to learn about common deficiency and malnutrition symptoms.